Hip Labral Tear Specialist in Kirkland, WA

 More commonly, however, labral tears are degenerative in nature.
 Degenerative labral tears are chronic injuries that occur as a result of repetitive wear and tear over time and can be seen in the early stages of hip arthritis.
 The most common cause of degenerative labral tears is a condition known as femoroacetabular impingement (FAI).

-How to Treat a Labral Tear
+How is a Labral Tear Treated?

 Treatment for labral tears consists of activity modification, physical therapy, and anti-inflammatory medications.
 If these measures are unsuccessful, the labrum can be debrided or repaired using a minimally invasive arthroscopic technique.